kroeke30/kroeke30.github.io/index.md

 ## WORK EXPERIENCE
 **Furniture Assembler**
 [TaskRabbit](https://www.taskrabbit.ca/ca/en/), September 2020 - September 2021
+- Worked as an independent contractor on the TaskRabbit platform.
-- Independently followed instructions to assemble furniture safely and efficiently.
+- Carefully followed instructions to assemble furniture safely and efficiently.
 - Moved and positioned furniture according to clients' desired layout.

 **Courier**
 [SkipTheDishes](https://www.skipthedishes.com/), January 2018 – September 2021
+- Worked as an independent contractor on the SkipTheDishes platform.
 - Delivered food in a timely manner to provide a positive customer experience.
 - Precisely followed delivery instructions to ensure that customers received their order.